VinayMayavanshi13/Programmers-Guide/README.md

 ## Multitasking
 Multitasking is like shooting two target with one bullet you will end up missing both targets.
 Instead of multitasking,switch between the tasks,do one thing at a time.

+## The Only Skill you need to learn
+> Source - Educative.io Newsletter

+The only skill you need to learn as a Programmer is knowing how to solve a problem.
+Becoming a great problem solver will enable you to become a great programmer.
+When experienced software engineers are designing a streaming service (think Spotify or YouTube), one of the biggest hurdles they are confronted with is how to design for low latency.
+As a user, it is extremely annoying whenever you encounter a laggy stream.
+So, part of a good user experience is making sure that users can stream multimedia content even when their connection drops to 3G speeds (~3-5 megabits/second).
+When a user presses play, the media should ideally start to play within 200ms.

+There are multiple ways that engineers can address this problem, some more elegant than others, but they are the most effective when implemented in tandem.

+1. Reduce streaming quality: This may be the first thing to come to mind.
+If you reduce the quality, you reduce the file size, but this may not be the most user-centric solution.

+2. Chunk and buffer downloads: If you can break a file into pieces, the system can work on downloading one piece at a time.
+By downloading the first second or two of a file, you buy the system more time to buffer the subsequent chunks while the media streams.

+3. Cache queued material: After the media that is currently streaming has finished downloading, the system can cache the next few files in the queue.
+This is particularly useful when it comes to streaming music in a system like Spotify or Apple Music.
+If a user skips a song or the internet connection drops, the next track is already cached and ready to play.

+When we talk about how software engineers are paid to solve problems rather than write code, this is what we mean.
+Writing the code to put these solutions into practice takes technical skill, but improving a system given tight computational requirements takes ingenuity, creativity, and even artistry.

+So, what should a learner do when embarking on a software engineering journey?
+In reality, it doesn’t start with writing simple programs.
+It starts by honing the problem-solving skills that you're already using every day.
+Then you can learn a programming language to translate those solutions into a format that computers can understand.